vbookshelf/myOfflineAi-PrivacyFirst/README.md

 The app converts each page of the pdf document into an image.
 These images are then passed to the model.

 5- Is it possible to edit a Tool after it is created?<br>
 Yes it is.
 Hover over the tool in the left panel.
-The edit button will become vsible.
+The edit button will become visible.

 ## Lessons learned
 - Ollama models have a default context size of 4096.
 Knowing this will help you get much better results.